October 2, 2015 HuskyBytes

 As a Software Test Engineer (STE), you will be an integral member of a fast-paced team.
-You will work with the development team in an agile environment to ensure that the quality of existing functionality and new features consistently meets the high standards that our users expect.
+You will work with the development team in an agile environment to ensure that the quality of existing functionality and new features consistently meet the high standards our users expect.

 - Familiarize yourself with current projects and learn about Web architecture

-- Analyze technical design specifications for feasibility and to ensure that requirements are being met
+- Analyze technical design specifications for feasibility and ensure that business requirements are met

-- Write test cases and/or test plans as needed based on design specifications for new features
+- Write test cases and/or test plans based on design specifications for new features

-- Perform manual black-box testing a.k.a 'Break Things!' as part of the functional testing process on desktop and mobile in an agile development environment
+- Perform manual black-box testing as part of the functional testing process on desktop and mobile in an agile development environment

-- Write detailed bug reports by providing clear step-by-step instructions so that others may reproduce the issue
+- Write detailed bug reports by providing clear step-by-step instructions so that others can reproduce the issue

 - Mentor and provide direction for other undergraduate testing staff as you gain experience